HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 Recommended Post: Linux vs. Mac OS: 15 Reasons Why You Must Use Linux Instead of Mac OS

-Hundreds of Linux distributions are available in the market, which stands apart from the crowd and compete with Windows OS or macOS.
+Hundreds of Linux distributions are available in the market, which stand apart from the crowd and compete with Windows OS or macOS.
 In this article, I will tell you some of the best things to know when choosing the best OS platform between Linux and Windows.
 So sit tight and learn all the facts and findings that will unchain you and let you feel free.

 1. Linux vs. Windows: Basic Foundation

-Linux follows a distinguishing trait; its un-unified development process.
+Linux follows a distinguishing trait: its un-unified development process.
 No single entity has a complete grip on Linux.
 The Linux kernel, the base of the operating system, is developed and maintained by the Linux Foundation, where lots of community volunteers around the world are involved and make their best contribution.

 Linux distros are what we usually see as Linux OS.
 Many companies and volunteers have created these Linux distros worldwide by compiling desktop environments, software, and hardware drivers with the core Kernel.